HagemZ/lisk-builders-challange-cryptopoke/HOW_TO_PLAY.md

 - When the season ends, the top 3 users/participants will be rewarded.

 ## NOTICE
-- CryptoPoke is currently deployed on the Lisk Sepolia Testnet.
+- Moonsters is currently deployed on the Lisk Sepolia Testnet.
 - For hackathon purposes, IDRX Testnet will be used as the base currency.